bootstrap-vue/bootstrap-vue/src/components/table/README.md

 **Note: When the table is visually stacked:**

 - The table header (and table footer) will be hidden.
-- Custom rendred header slots will not be shown, rather, the fields' `label` will be used.
+- Custom rendered header slots will not be shown, rather, the fields' `label` will be used.
 - The table **cannot** be sorted by clicking the rendered field labels.
 You will need to provide an external control to select the field to sort by and the sort direction.
 See the [**Sorting**](#sorting) section below for sorting control information, as well as the